Last updated on December 23rd, 2018

 The price of milk is up

 I am one of the biggest proponents of the benefits of powdered milk for several reasons.
 About 18 months ago the price of a gallon of milk in the San Francisco bay area went up to over $4.00 a gallon.
-OVER FOUR DOLLARS FOR A GALLON OF MILK!!!
+(JAN-2010)

 Powdered milk in bulk

-We decided to buy one can to see if it would suit our palettes.
+We decided to buy one can (of their ‘Milk Alternative’) to see if it would suit our palettes.
 After our first pitcher, we were hooked and here’s why.

 – This is not the powdered milk of our youth.
 It tastes great!
 But here’s a word of warning.
 After you mix your first batch, don’t take your first taste until after you’ve refrigerated it for a few hours.
 I’ll admit, it doesn’t taste too great when it’s warm.
 And make sure you use a whisk to mix, not a spoon.

-- It has a ten year shelf life unopened, and a one to two year shelf life if opened.
+– It has a ten to 15 year shelf life unopened, and a one to two year shelf life if opened.
 The two of us go through a can about every 6 weeks.

 – There is no more waste.
 You can mix as much or as little as you need.
 For the two of us, I mix 6 cups at a time.
 I have two pitchers that I rotate, so when one is getting low, I mix another batch so there is always some that is refrigerator cold.
 No more throwing away a quarter of a gallon because it went bad before you could drink it all.